Monica Vierveijzer, 6 days ago

 Mining is a process of validating new transactions for certain decentralized blockchains like Bitcoin that have no central entity that validates transactions on the network.
 In order to validate transactions, the algorithm has a built-in incentive for validators/participants which is called a “Block reward”.

+One of the biggest challenges with cryptocurrency mining is the increasing difficulty of mining new blocks.
 Miners assure the safety and trustworthiness of the network by verifying its transaction information.
 They are also becoming increasingly smarter.
 They are using complex machinery so they can mine progressively faster.
+And as more, or smarter, miners join the network, the competition to mine new blocks becomes more challenging.
+This is because the blockchain protocol is designed to adjust the difficulty level based on the total computational power on the network.

 The miners receive a “block reward” when they mine bitcoin.
-This block reward consists of the number of bitcoins the miners receive when they mine a block.
-The block reward is halved approximately every 4 years.
+This block reward consists of a predetermined amount of coins the miners receive when they mine a block.
+Some cryptocurrencies, like Bitcoin, have processes in place to reduce the block reward given to miners.
+For Bitcoin, the block reward is halved approximately every 4 years.

 Nov 28, 2022